Maxim Integrated Products

 Acquisition in 2010

-Teridian Semiconductor Corp. is a fabless mixed-signal semiconductor company specializing in electricity metering and energy measurement for smart grid applications.
-The company develops advanced analog and mixed-signal integrated circuits, including power meter integrated circuits (ICs) essential for creating intelligent utility meters for both residential and industrial uses.
-In addition to power meter ICs, Teridian offers single converter technology, smart card reader ICs, embedded modems, and soft modem codecs.
-With a focus on innovation in energy measurement, Teridian aims to enhance the efficiency and reliability of utility services.
+Teridian Semiconductor Corp. is a fabless mixed-signal semiconductor company specializing in advanced analog and mixed-signal integrated circuits.
+The company focuses on electricity metering and energy measurement technologies that support the smart grid.
+Teridian's product offerings include power meter integrated circuits (ICs) designed for both residential and industrial utility meters, as well as single converter technology, smart card reader ICs, embedded modems, and soft modem codecs.
+Through its innovative solutions, Teridian aims to enhance the efficiency and effectiveness of energy management systems.

 Mobilygen